akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She laughed, and the knot in her chest loosened.

-As they turned back toward the hall, Harold caught sight of Godfrey standing near the screens passage, watching quietly as he always did.
+As they turned back towards the hall, Harold caught sight of Godfrey standing near the screens passage, watching quietly as he always did.
 The old thegn stopped.

 "You've done well, boy."